post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 - Don’t put Ebony Blade on a weapon rack.
 It may fall and disappear.

 - Hearthfire wall storage problematic.
-Use a chest to be safe.
+Use a chest.

-Here are some fixes I’m using, and I’ll continue working on more.
+Here are some fixes I’m using.
 Also see “Mods Made Obsolete by Unofficial Patches”.

-- Dawnguard Wolf Howl Fix (file not compatible with SE)
+- Dawnguard Wolf Howl Fix (file not compatible with SE, but you can convert it)

 - Vampire Eyes Fix - Instead of this, I incorporated the female eye change with DIY skin-tone fix below.